tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_2.md

 I knew I only had one card to play, and I had to do it quickly.
 I took a deep breath, and then...
 I dropped the facade.
 I spoke in flawless Cajun French, the language of my youth, the language of the place I used to call home.

-"Écoute-moi, mon frère," (“Listen to me, brother”), I began, my voice steady, authoritative, yet filled with the familiar drawl.
+"Écoute-moi, mon frère, s'il te plaît," (“Listen to me, brother, please”), I began, my voice steady, authoritative, yet filled with the familiar drawl.
 There was an audible gasp in the room as my heritage was laid bare, my words hung in the air like a declaration.

 "Tu n’as pas besoin de faire ça," (“You don’t have to do this”), I pleaded, my eyes fixated on whatever weapon he had hidden.